evangervasio/triangular_arbitrage_fetcher/README.md

 - Optimize FetchArbitrage cycle (too slow to be competitive)
 - Optimize FetchExchangeInfo pair data fetch speed (too long for big swaps)
 - Make GUI options for filtering instead of having to manually write to file
-- Implement every network in a dynamic way, not just Polygon (alchemy now works on every network)
+- Implement every network in a dynamic way, not just Polygon (alchemy now works on every network, no need for other rpcs)
 - Display logs and useful info on GUI instead of terminal
 - Divide FetchArbitrage into small functions
+- Make rpc keys importable by GUI